- PHP Basics

 <?php $myfile = "codescracker.txt"; $x = filesize($myfile); $x = $x/1024; echo "<p>Size of File, $myfile is $x KB</p>"; ?>

-The output produced by above PHP example, to find and print the size of a file in KB, is:
+The output produced by the above PHP example, to find and print the size of a file in KB, is:

 <?php $myfile = "favicon.ico"; $x = filesize($myfile); $x = (int)($x/1024); echo "<p>Size = $x KB</p>"; ?>

-Now the output should be Size = 30 KB, because the file favicon.ico is of 30 KB.
-I've not used codescracker.txt file in above example, as the size of that file is 46 bytes, that will give 0 KB as output.
+Now the output should be "Size = 30 KB," because the file favicon.ico is 30 KB.
+I've not used the codescracker.txt file in the example above, as the size of that file is 46 bytes, which will give 0 KB as output.

 <?php $myfile = "C:/xampp/xampp-control.exe"; $x = filesize($myfile); $x = (int)($x/1024/1024); echo "<p>Size = $x MB</p>"; ?>